CFANS Alumni & Friends eNews - December 2015

 CFANS Alumni Society awards recognize graduates, students, faculty, staff, and friends who have made significant contributions to the college, the Alumni Society, their professions or the community.
 Eight awards are given annually in a variety of categories.
 More...

 Looking for something special this holiday season?
 We have some ideas!
-Support students by purchasing your holiday tree, wreath or garland from the UMN Forestry Club, or you could explore your creative side by making your own wreath at the MN Landscape Arboretum!
-Find unique gifts for the special people on your list at the Bell Museum.
-More...
+Support students by purchasing your holiday tree, wreath or garland from the UMN Forestry Club, pick up some delicious honey from Frenatae, the Department of Entomology's graduate student organization, buy coffee from the Applied Plant Science Club, or order a Dairy and Meat Salesroom Gift Box!
+Find unique gifts ideas for the special people on your list.
+Learn more.

 Read the latest about events, lectures and seminars happening on campus and in partnering departments as well as student and faculty news.
 Features this month:

 - Thank you and welcome to CFANS Alumni Relations student workers